-How to Install & Use Chromium OS on Raspberry Pi?
-(FydeOS)
+How to Install & Use Chromium OS on Raspberry Pi (FydeOS)

-Chrome OS is the operating system created by Google, and used on their Chromebook devices.
-You can’t install it directly on other devices, but an open-source version is available : Chromium OS.
+Chrome OS is the operating system created by Google that is used on their Chromebook devices.
+You can’t install it directly on other devices, but an open-source version is available: Chromium OS.
+As for the browser of the same name, Chromium OS can be installed on Raspberry Pi, and I will show you how in this tutorial.

 Chromium OS is the open-source version of Chrome OS, and is available on Raspberry Pi through a GitHub project: FydeOS.
 Releases are updated regularly and can be installed on a Raspberry Pi with a tool like Balena Etcher.